-We are always looking for new volunteer drivers throughout the North Cotswolds.
+We are always looking for new Volunteer Drivers throughout the North Cotswolds and in Cirencester.
 This is one of our fastest growing services and a priority area for us.

-If you are a confident, safe driver and your vehicle is insured, taxed and has an MOT, plus you are happy to take passengers on journeys for medical and social appointments, weekly shopping etc, then we would love to hear from you.
+If you are a confident, safe driver and your vehicle is insured, taxed and has an MOT, plus you are happy to take passengers on journeys for medical and social appointments, such as weekly shopping, then we would love to hear from you.
 You will be paid a mileage allowance, plus any additional payments for long wait times.

 We also work with young people (16 to 18 years old) to provide an Intergenerational Befriending Service.
-Our young volunteers visit Care Homes on a regular basis to provide friendship and support to the residents and to help out with the group activities.
+Our young volunteers visit Care Homes to provide friendship and support to the residents and to help out with group activities.

 Office Administration Volunteers

 Could you volunteer to use your IT and office administration skills?
-We are always looking for support within the office.
+We are always looking for support within our office.

 Local Charity Representative